hudochenkov/postcss-sorting/README.md

 If you want format style sheets, use [perfectionist] or [stylefmt], also a PostCSS-based tools.

-## Thanks

-This plugin is heavily inspired by [stylelint].
-Some code logic, tests, and documentation parts are taken from this tool.

 [ci-img]: https://travis-ci.org/hudochenkov/postcss-sorting.svg
 [ci]: https://travis-ci.org/hudochenkov/postcss-sorting
 [npm-version-img]: https://img.shields.io/npm/v/postcss-sorting.svg